Devin77Chen/lead-management-challenge/SOLUTION.md

   There are four collections exist on client side: `Categories`, `Suburbs`, `JobEventsInvited` and `JobEventsAccepted`.
 Foreign key queries to get categories and suburbs data happen on client side.

   Critical Thinking: A new job can be distributed to multiple tradies.
 A tradie can accept or decline a job.
 Once a job is accepted by a tradie, the job becomes unavailable/invisible immediately to the other tradies.
-If a job is declined by a tradie, the job only disappears in their invited job list.
+If a job is declined by a tradie, the job only disappears in their own invited job list.
 This implementaion is done in the `.~/publications/jobEventsAccept` aggregation function.
 ## 3. Client Server Data Communications
   Client server data communications are based on Meteor's methods(*./lead_server/imports/startup/server/methods*) and the built-in publication/subscription pattern.
   Realtime data are automatically synced to subscribers.